eaprelsky/infodynamics/book/10_the_biological_foundation.md

 This biological capacitance directly implements the information storage properties we had derived mathematically.
 Large neurons with extensive membrane surface area possess higher capacitance and can integrate information over longer time periods.
 Small neurons with lower capacitance respond rapidly to changing inputs but have limited storage capacity.

-The charging dynamics follow the exponential relationship we predicted:

-$$V(t) = V_{final} \times (1 - e^{-t/\tau})$$

-Where the time constant τ = R × C depends on both the membrane resistance and capacitance.
-Neurons with high capacitance "charge" slowly when receiving sustained input, while low-capacitance neurons reach their final voltage quickly.

 **Dynamic Resistance:**
-Perhaps most remarkably, neuronal resistance changes dynamically based on the intensity and type of information being processed.
-Neuroscience literature demonstrates that when neurons receive different patterns of synaptic input, dramatic changes in membrane resistance occur.
+Neuronal resistance changes dynamically based on the intensity and type of information being processed.
+When neurons receive different patterns of synaptic input, significant changes in membrane resistance occur.

-During periods of high cognitive load (simulated by intense, complex stimulation patterns), many voltage-gated ion channels opened simultaneously, reducing membrane resistance and making the neuron more difficult to control precisely.
+During periods of high cognitive load, many voltage-gated ion channels open simultaneously, reducing membrane resistance and making the neuron more responsive but less precise.
 This biological mechanism directly implements the cognitive resistance we observe behaviorally when people struggle with complex or conflicting information.

 ## Synapses as Information Processing Elements